-Introduced in 2008, the App Store is Apple's one-stop-shop for content that has been specifically created fort he iPhone, iPad, Apple Watch, and iPod touch.
-Apps may be developed through Apple as first-party programs like Keynote or GarageBand, or popular third-party apps developed by companies like Facebook or Microsoft.
+Introduced in 2008, the App Store is Apple's one-stop-shop for content for the iPhone, iPad, Apple Watch, and iPod touch.
+Apps may be developed by Apple, like Keynote or GarageBand, or popular third-party apps developed by companies like Facebook or Microsoft.
 Since its inception, this digital storefront has seen over two million apps available for download, and Apple customers have downloaded more than 100 billion apps collectively.

 ● Over 2.2 million apps available for download

-● Apps may be free, premium, or feature in-app purchases and subscriptions
+● Apps may be free, premium, or include in-app purchases and subscriptions

 ● Curated app lists